draddo11/100-days-of-code/r3-log.md

 coudnt get much done used the offline playerto go through son videos

 ## R3D13
- Covered some videos with the offline player goint to statrt using it often becuase of the unrelaible network
+ Covered some videos with the offline player got to statrt using it often becuase of the unrelaible network

+ ## R3D14
+ Started my weekend with pluralsight pwa downloaded so dont have to worry about network issues